shapiromatron/hawc/docs/source/api.rst

 R HAWC client
 -------------

-An R client is also available, though it is updated less frequently.
+An R client is also available.
 To install and use:

 .. code-block:: R